wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 over _constraints_ when discussing the rules it defines for MD4's intermediate states. _Conditions_ is more in line with the attack's theoretical underpinnings, but I feel that _constraints_ is more reflective of how these rules are used when carrying out the attack.
-This post uses the two terms more or less interchangeably.
+This post uses the two terms interchangeably.

 ## Defining the Attack